nwarder/exercises/README.md

 You May Not...
 --------------
 * Use an existing blogging platform, open source or otherwise (WordPress, etc).
 * Enlist the help of others outside of the Sendwithus team.
-(Remember: questions are still okay)
+(Remember: questions are okay — we don't bite)
 * Work outside of Spacestation.